Step 3: Junior T&Cs / parental consent form

-For all students under 18 who are studying at St Brelade’s College in 2021
+Parental consent for all students under 18 years, studying at St Brelade’s College in 2024

-To confirm your booking, please review our general terms & conditions and complete the parental consent form below.
+Please review our general terms & conditions and complete the parental consent form below.
+This must be completed at least 4 weeks before arrival.

 - Tuition and use of class materials